cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ML-DSA produces significantly larger public keys and signatures compared to traditional algorithms.
 This size increase can create challenges for deployments with limited bandwidth, memory, or processing capacity.
 ML-DSA may not be suitable for use cases requiring small keys or signatures.
-Use of thumbprints as described in {{RFC7638}} and {{-COSE-KID}} can reduce the need to repeat public key representations.
+Use of thumbprints as described in {{RFC7638}} and {{RFC9679}} can reduce the need to repeat public key representations.

 # AKP Thumbprints

 Although this document describes how to represent ML-DSA keys using AKP, the AKP key type and thumbprint computations are suitable for use with algorithms other than ML-DSA.

-When computing the COSE Key Thumbprint as described in {{-COSE-KID}}, the required parameters for algorithm key pairs are:
+When computing the COSE Key Thumbprint as described in {{RFC9679}}, the required parameters for algorithm key pairs are:

 - "kty" (label: 1, data type: int, value: 7)
 - "alg" (label: 3, data type: int, value: int)
 - "pub" (label: -1, value: bstr)

-The COSE Key Thumbprint is produced according to the process described in {{Section 3 of -COSE-KID}}.
+The COSE Key Thumbprint is produced according to the process described in {{Section 3 of RFC9679}}.

 When computing the JWK Thumbprint as described in {{RFC7638}}, the required parameters for algorithm key pairs are: